blacklightpy/vaultofknowledge/How I revived Sela.md

 I just replaced `sequential` with `sela` and visited the URL, and voila, it built me a new site with that theme, even though it claimed that Sela was dead after the procedure completed.
 But there was a launch site button, so when I clicked it, it built the site with Sela as the theme.

-# For a site that once had Sela
+# For a site that once had Sela (classic interface URL trick)

 I hear that it should be possible by visiting this URL: your-blog.wordpress.com/wp-admin/themes.php?search=sela

 https://your-blog.wordpress.com/wp-admin/themes.php should list all the themes you had installed with the classic view, and it should include retired themes you installed in the past.

-# For a site that never had Sela
+# For a site that never had Sela (API method)

+> [!INFO]
+> How

 We need to use WordPress REST API here.
 The documentation for changing theme is here: https://developer.wordpress.com/docs/api/1.1/post/sites/%24site/themes/mine/

 This requires sending a POST request, with the site authentication.
 There are two ways to do this.
 ## Easy way: With the Development Console